Impact of solvent on state-to-state population transport in multistate systems using coherences: Results

 Figure~\ref{fig:popln_base} shows the excitonic population corresponding to each of the sites for the site-specific and average spectral densities.
 (This information can, in principle, be calculated using many methods.
 Here the simulations have been conducted using the tensor network path integral method~\cite{boseTensorNetworkRepresentation2021} based on Feynman-Vernon influence functional.)
 We notice that changing the average spectral density to the site-specific spectral densities has minor effects on the dynamics of bacteriochlorophyll sites 1 and 2 and negligible effects on the populations of sites 3 and 4.
 A key drawback of this population picture is that it washes away a lot of details.
 At this level, one cannot answer questions such as how does the transfer from site 1 to site 2, $P_{2\leftarrow 1}(t)$, change in switching between the two descriptions.
 Or what happens to the various contributions to the site 3 population?

-The CDPT analysis presented in this paper allows us to answer these questions.
+The analysis of the imaginary part of coherences allows us to answer these questions.
 In Fig.~\ref{fig:cdpt_base}, we show the population dynamics of specific sites along with the individual contributions.
 The first thing that one immediately observes is that the primary flow of excitonic population happens along $1\rightarrow 2\rightarrow 3$.
-A secondary, slower, pathway that leads from site 1 to site 3 via site 4 ($1\rightarrow 4\rightarrow 3$) is also clearly visible.
+To see this consider that the excitation starts on site 1.
+The biggest transport happens from 1 to 2 in Fig.~\ref{fig:cdpt_base}~(a) (red line).
+Then looking at where the population goes from site 2, we see that the maximum amount goes to $3$ in Fig.~\ref{fig:cdpt_base}~(b) (green line).
+By a similar analysis, we find a secondary, slower, pathway that leads from site 1 to site 3 via site 4 ($1\rightarrow 4\rightarrow 3$).
 Additionally, one sees a non-insignificant contribution from $1\rightarrow 2\rightarrow 4\rightarrow 3$.
 The direct transfer from site 1 to site 3 is the least important of these.
 While the ability to analyze the primary pathways immediately is obvious from Fig.~\ref{fig:cdpt_base}, we would like to emphasize the power of the method in terms of disqualifying unimportant pathways as well.
 Notice that though site 1 transfers population into site 4, site 4 only transfers population into site 3.
 Therefore, a path like $1\rightarrow 4\rightarrow 2\rightarrow 3$ is not important.